enkidevs/curriculum/programming-fundamentals/core/introduction/intro-to-programming.md

 We've come a long way since the 50s (when the first functioning programming languages were created), and these advances make it possible for anyone to learn.
 Programming is no longer only for scientists.

 ![Margaret Hamilton with the code that got humans on the moon](https://img.enkipro.com/2f391bea71138c89b937f6cab4dc3612.jpeg)

----
-## Practice

-Programming is no longer only for scientist.
-Everyone can learn how to code, and that can bring great advantages.